Yandex Cloud

 512 GB

-Total storage capacity for all clusters per cloud
+Total storage capacity across all clusters per cloud

 mdb.ssd.size